Fixing three dimensional geometries from entanglement entropies of CFT$_2$

 The reminder of this paper is outlined as follows.
-In section 2, we briefly review some useful results of CFT entanglement entropies, which help us to determine the geodesic length in the bulk geometry.
-In section 3, we summarize how to get the asymptotic AdS$_{3}$ from the entanglement entropies of a pure CFT$_{2}$.
-We show how to derive the BTZ spacetime from the entanglement entropies of the finite temperature CFT in section 4.
-In section 5, we present some inspirations and conjectures.
+In Sec.
+2, we briefly review some useful results of CFT EEs, which aids us in determining the geodesic length in the bulk geometry.
+In Sec.
+3, we show how to fix the leading behavior of the BTZ spacetime from the EEs of the finite temperature CFT.
+In Sec.
+4, we present some inspirations and conjectures.